Residential Life Policies

 - When a guest's continual presence hinders a roommate's ability to study‚ sleep‚ and/or occupy their room‚ this will also be considered a violation of this policy

-Students have access to community kitchens in the North Campus Residence Hall.
+Students have access to community kitchens in the Residence Halls.
 Kitchen use is for building residents only.
 In order to ensure a safe and clean environment, students are required to clean up after themselves in the kitchen, including throwing away any trash, wiping down the counters, cleaning all dishes, and turning the oven off.
-Residents are responsible for their own food and personal belongings left in the kitchen or fridge.
+Residents are responsible for their own food and personal belongings in the kitchen or refrigerator.
+Students are not permitted to store food, cooking equipment, appliances, or other items in the kitchen at any time.

 Fire Safety Rules for the Kitchen:

-Turn the oven OFF when you leave the room.
+- Turn the oven OFF when you finish cooking or leave the room.

 Failure to adhere to these policies may lead to loss of kitchen privileges or disciplinary action.